-Focusing on design and facilitation of learning, Raymer teaches community-engaged courses in Adult & Leadership Education; directs CLASP; and supports learning cities, capacity-building, organizational change, faculty development and instructional design.
+Raymer teaches community-engaged Education/Development Sociology courses in Adult, Lifelong & Leadership Learning; directs Cornell’s intergenerational adult education program, CLASP; advances learning cities, capacity-building, organizational change, faculty development and instructional design.

 Outreach and Extension Focus

 My outreach work pertains to advancing conditions and environs conducive to lifelong learning with individuals, teams, organizations and communities.

 In my role as the director of the Community Learning and Service Partnership program, I promote intergenerational growth and development across difference by pairing individual Cornell students studying Adult Learning with individual Cornell service employees wanting to pursue an educational interest.
 These arrangements, or “Learning Partnerships,” emphasize mutual learning.
 The student serves as an educational mentor to the employee, and both employee and student learn from each other.
 In this way Cornell students apt to become future decision makers and people of influence gain familiarity with adult community members whose experiences and life circumstances differ from their own.
 At the same time, service employees gain support and instruction while developing as self-directed learners achieving their goals.

 Other outreach efforts of mine include designing and offering workshops and professional development for educators, local governments, nonprofits and community organizations, as well as creating and facilitating customized process designs for organizational change and soft skill development.